jiangxincode/KaboomZhihu/README.md

 + Package the program as a single jar package.
 + Add some extra function like this:
     + If you want to unfollow some people, you can choose which kind of people you will unfollow.
-    + If you want to unfollow some people, you can give the number that you want to unfollow.
+    + <strike>If you want to unfollow some people, you can give the number that you want to unfollow.</strike>
-    + You can follow all the people who have been followed by some people.
+    + <strike>You can follow all the people who have been followed by some people.</strike>
-    + You can follow all the people who have followed some topic or question.
+    + <strike>You can follow all the people who have followed some topic or question.</strike>

 ## Contributing